sampotter/butterfly/README.md

 object-oriented matrix library.
 This is still in progress, but the goal is to have a fairly generic algorithm which will take a specification of a butterfly factorization and produce a hierarchical block matrix implemented using `mat`.
-This should
+At the same time, this matrix library should be flexibleenough that we can start experimenting with direct solvers once the multilevel butterfly factorization works.